toakenshield/fibaro-hc2/README.md

 -- CHANGELOG
 -- 1.0 - Scene is brand new

-PUSH on Device Start and Stop
+PUSH ON DEVICE START AND STOP
 -- SCENE FUNCTION
 -- This is a basic scene that sends a PUSH notification when a device is -- using more than X watt and sends another when the device have been using less